desmos-labs/desmos/docs/architecture/adr-011-reports-module.md

 ### Neutral

-- Requires the `x/subspaces` to implement the following new permissions:
+- Require the `x/subspaces` to implement the following new permissions:
   - `PermissionCreateReport` to allow creating new reports inside a subspace;
   - `PermissionDeleteReport` to allow deleting existing reports inside a subspace;
   - `PermissionManageReasons` to allow managing supported reporting reasons inside a subspace.